 Here’s a picture of me with John Bacus, the SketchUp Product Manager.
 (Both wearing awesome limited edition SketchUp T-Shirts.)

-It's a 288 page instant digital download (PDF 30MB) that you can view right on your computer.
-Each chapter and section are bookmarked for easy navigation, and all hyperlinks in the book are just a click away.
+The Ebook version is a 314 page instant digital download (PDF, EPUB, MOBI 33MB) that you can view right on your computer, tablet, or ipad.
+Each chapter and section is bookmarked for easy navigation, and all hyperlinks in the book are just a click away.

 I am an architect trained in AutoCAD.
 Developing a familiarity many years ago with Sketchup as a design tool, took no small amount of effort, due largely to the fact that the two software's have many differences.
 Over the years I have utilized Sketchup mainly as a design/presentation tool.
 However, in the last few years I have tried to familiarize myself with sketchup in the Construction Document Phase of a project - hence Sketchup to Layout!
 Working with Layout quickly manifested future alienation from AutoCAD's process.
 Purchasing and working through Matt Donley's "Sketchup to Layout" book has lessened the learning curve - something one cannot bill the client for!